 I thought I knew dad well, but it wasn’t until helping mom sort through the things dad cherished did a hidden message come resonating back at me that answered personal questions.
 I always wondered if I stacked up to dad’s expectations.
 Was I good enough?
 Did dad appreciate my efforts?
-Then I found dad’s 3” thick binder that contained the history of John Henry's Plumbing, Heating, and Air.
+Then I found dad’s 3” thick binder that contained the history of John Henry's Plumbing, Heating, Air, and Electrical.

 That binder was something dad had held hundreds of times as he put it together.
-Dad documented every business achievement, articles since 2001, advertisements, and newspaper clippings there had been since John Henry's Plumbing, Heating, and Air began 20 years ago next month.
+Dad documented every business achievement, articles since 2001, advertisements, and newspaper clippings there had been since John Henry's Plumbing, Heating, Air, and Electrical began 20 years ago next month.
 Dad knew I would find it and understand his message that may have been difficult to say out loud.
 Those are the messages we get from beyond.
 Yes dad, I now understand.
 I also know the challenge will always be there to continue to get better and I will never let you down.

 Since this article is supposed to be about heating and air conditioning this week, please consider doing what dad did for years in preparation for the weather Nebraska gives us.
-That was of course letting John Henry's Plumbing, Heating, and Air provide service maintenance twice a year on his heat pump and furnace.
+That was of course letting John Henry's Plumbing, Heating, Air, and Electrical provide service maintenance twice a year on his heat pump and furnace.